Orange Free State: Renewal of hostilities

 In 1897 President Kruger, bent on still further cementing the union with the Orange Free State, had visited Bloemfontein.
 It was on this occasion that Kruger, referring to the London Convention, spoke of Queen Victoria as a kwaaje Vrouw (angry woman), an expression which caused a good deal of offence in England at the time, but which, in the phraseology of the Boers, was not meant by President Kruger as insulting.

 In December 1897 the Free State revised its constitution in reference to the franchise law, and the period of residence necessary to obtain naturalization was reduced from five to three years.
 The oath of allegiance to the state was alone required, and no renunciation of nationality was insisted upon.
 In 1898 the Free State also acquiesced in the new convention arranged with regard to the Customs Union between the Cape Colony, Natal, Basutoland and the Bechuanaland Protectorate.
 But events were moving rapidly in the Transvaal, and matters had proceeded too far for the Free State to turn back.
 In May 1899 President Steyn suggested the conference at Bloemfontein between President Kruger and Sir Alfred Milner, but this act was too late.
 The Free Staters were practically bound to the South African Republic, under the offensive and defensive alliance, in case hostilities arose with Great Britain.

 The Orange Free State began to expel British subjects in 1899, and the first act of the Second Boer War was committed by Orange Free State Boers, who, on 11 October 1899, seized a train upon the border belonging to Natal.
 For President Steyn and the Free State of 1899, neutrality was impossible.
 A resolution was passed by the Volksraad on 27 September declaring that the state would observe its obligations to the Transvaal whatever might happen.

 After the surrender of Piet Cronjé in the Battle of Paardeberg on 27 February 1900, Bloemfontein was occupied by the British troops under Lord Roberts from 13 March onward, and on 28 May a proclamation was issued annexing the Free State to the British dominions under the title of Orange River Colony.
 For nearly two years longer the burghers kept the field under Christiaan de Wet and other leaders, but by the articles of peace signed on 31 May 1902 British sovereignty was acknowledged.

 Politics

+The 1854 constitution outlined that the unicameral legislature, Volksraad, was the supreme authority.
+Executive branch was led by State President who was elected by the Burghers from a list of candidates nominated by the Volksraad.